Pasquda95/expApp-tests/README.md

 # expApp-tests
-Simple automatic tests for simple web application.
+Simple automatic tests with selenium for simple web application.

 ## Run demo app on localhost